 10.1 Temperament and Personality

-Example: A child can play a gentle game of chase with an American Shorthair, and the cat will often respond enthusiastically without becoming aggressive or overexcited.
+A child can play a gentle game of chase with an American Shorthair, and the cat will often respond enthusiastically without becoming aggressive or overexcited.

 10.2 Adaptability to Family Life